 Mobile sales growth should not stop there, despite being more timid than in recent years.
 Currently, responsive store and site apps are most commonly used to drive online sales through phones and tablets, but new options are being launched.
 One of the main is Instagram Shopping, which allows you to sell your products directly over the social network.
 It is worth remembering that your online store can take great advantage of that.
 We strongly recommend that you read the history of Alexandra Moraes(in Brazilian Portuguese) and its innovative method of selling through Instagram to understand the power of this social media.

 The second and even more important are chatbots, which are being implemented in Facebook fanpages and promise to make it even easier to sell products and services, regardless of the device.
-As we mentioned in our article on the bots becoming the new newsletters, it will become increasingly common for content to be distributed through these artificial intelligence systems.
+It will become increasingly common for content to be distributed through these artificial intelligence systems.
 That is, in the same way as the email marketing boosted sales in traditional ecommerce, the bots boost sales in ecommerce mobile.

 JivoChat Affiliates Program: start earning up to 30% in recurring comissions!